has207/flexmock/_build/html/_sources/compare.txt

 Mock Library Comparison
 =======================

-(Flexmock for Mox, Mock or Mocker users.)
+(flexmock for Mox or Mock users.)
 ---------------------------------------------------------------

-This document shows a side-by-side comparison of how to accomplish some basic tasks with Flexmock as well as other popular Python mocking libraries.
+This document shows a side-by-side comparison of how to accomplish some basic tasks with flexmock as well as other popular Python mocking libraries.

 Simple fake object (attributes only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ::

-    # Flexmock
+    # flexmock
     mock = flexmock(some_attribute="value", some_other_attribute="value2")
     assertEquals("value", mock.some_attribute)
     assertEquals("value2", mock.some_other_attribute)